gitjit/gitjit.github.io/_posts/2015-10-20-spark-win-install.md

 ---

 Apache Spark is an open source cluster computing framework originally developed in the AMPLab at University of California, Berkeley but was later donated to the Apache Software Foundation where it remains today.
 In contrast to Hadoop's two-stage disk-based MapReduce paradigm, Spark's multi-stage in-memory primitives provides performance up to 100 times faster for certain applications.
 By allowing user programs to load data into a cluster's memory and query it repeatedly, Spark is well-suited to machine learning algorithms.

+Spark itself is written in Scala, and runs on the Java Virtual Machine (JVM).To run Spark on either your laptop or a cluster, all you need is an installation of Java 6 or newer.
+If you wish to use the Python API you will also need a Python interpreter (version 2.6 or newer).
+Spark does not yet work with Python 3.

 **Setting up Spark in Windows**